KislakCenter/digital-beehive/index.md

   height: '500px'
 ---

-### Pastorius Beehive
+### Digital Beehive

-The Pastorius Beehive Project provides a digital online resource for navigating the Beehive Manuscript of Francis Daniel Pastorius.
+The Digital Beehive Project provides a digital online resource for navigating the Beehive Manuscript of Francis Daniel Pastorius.